bdilday/wikipedia_people/README.md

 Currently it collects length of a persons wikipedia entry, the number of links that point to their page, and the year of their demise.
 A possible next step is to parse the categories in more detail, i.e. artist, scientist, politician, etc... or to apply PageRank, similar to this http://arxiv.org/abs/1405.7183

 The data are written as csv files in the data directory.
-Each file is named by the year of birth, i.e., wiki_XXXX.csv, where XXX is the year of birth for each person listed in the file.
+Each file is named by the year of birth, i.e., wiki_XXXX.csv, where XXXX is the year of birth for each person listed in the file.
 I did not include a header in the data files in order to simplify concatenation of the files.
 There is an example header provided in the header.txt file in the data directory.